open-AIMS/sponge-larvae-condensate-toxicity/README.md

 *This code is provided as supplementary information to the paper:*

 Luter, H.M., Laffy, P., Flores, F. Brinkman, D.L., Fisher, R., Negri, A.P.
 Molecular responses of sponge larvae exposed to partially weathered condensate oil.
-Marine Pollution Bulletin. (add DOI when available)
+Marine Pollution Bulletin. (https://doi.org/10.1016/j.marpolbul.2023.115928)

 *Data used in this analysis can be found at:*